tvpian/A-Star-Path-Planning/README.md

     - The program will not run if the clearance and radius are not entered in the format clearance, radius.

-    - Since the quiver plot in matplotlib is not very efficient, the animation can be played in three ways.

-    - The first method is using OpenCV.
-Please use the function in line 51 of the a_star_Abhijay_Tharun.py file.
-(Suggested method) To record the animation, please set the record variable to True in the visualizer.record_opencv() function in the a_star_Abhijay_Tharun.py file (line 51).

-    - The second method is using matplotlib scatter plot.
-Please use the function in line 50 of the a_star_Abhijay_Tharun.py file.

-    - The third method is using matplotlib quiver plot.
-Please uncomment lines 99-103 and comment lines 103-104 in the visualizer.py file.
-(Not recommended)

-    - To increase the speed of the animation, change the value of step_size in the visualizer.plot() and visualizer.record_opencv() functions in the a_star_Abhijay_Tharun.py file (lines 50/51).
+* **Part 02 - ROS**

+    - Enter the following command to launch the ROS node:
+        ```
+        roslaunch a_star_solver astar_map.launch
+        ```

+    - Press the enter key once to display the options for the program.

+    - Once you run the program, enter the start and goal states in the format shown below:
+        ```
+        Enter start state (x y theta) : 0 0 0
+        Enter end state (x y) : 5 0
+        Enter clearance (clearance) : 5
+        Enter RPM1 and RPM2 (RPM1, RPM2) : 30 60
+        ```
+    - The inputs for the coordinates should be with respect to the Gazebo world frame.

 ## Results
-* **Dijkstra's Solver**
+* **A\* Solver**

     - The outputs is as shown below:
         ```
-        Enter start state (x y theta) : 125 125 0
+        Enter start state (x y theta) : 50 100 0
-        Enter end state (x y theta) : 11 11 0
+        Enter end state (x y) : 300 180
-        Enter clearance and radius (clearance, radius) : 5 5
+        Enter clearance (clearance) : 5
-        Enter RPM1 and RPM2 (RPM1, RPM2) : 1000 1000
+        Enter RPM1 and RPM2 (RPM1, RPM2) : 30 60

         Starting search...

-        Found path in 2.6980650424957275 seconds.
+        Found path in 1.832632303237915 seconds.
-        Distance from state to goal :  76193.22465109696
+        Distance from state to goal :  3.4211943997592833
-        Final node in the path : [48.76812248 49.25284795 37.09564207]
+        Final node in the path : [299.95249664 181.2539106   65.34      ]
-        Number of nodes explored : 3870
+        Number of nodes explored : 1829
         ```
     - The animation video link is [here](https://drive.google.com/drive/folders/19rUXHqT4XGNATDRHBpmevm8oGCOTXusi?usp=sharing).

+* **ROS**
+    - The outputs is as shown below:
+        ```
+        Enter start state (x y theta) : 50 100 0
+        Enter end state (x y) : 550 100
+        Enter clearance (clearance) : 5
+        Enter RPM1 and RPM2 (RPM1, RPM2) : 50 100

+        Starting search...

+        Found path in 0.5591976642608643 seconds.
+        Distance from state to goal :  6.4622560884342075
+        Final node in the path : [549.42340336 100.48810098 251.1       ]
+        Number of nodes explored : 593
+        ```
 ## Help
 For any assistance with executing the programs or questions related to them, please reach out to us at abhijay@umd.edu or tvpian@umd.edu.